ZProLegend007/brunch-mac/README.md

 Once you have grub installed you will need to add the previously made Grub menuentry file to Grub.
 If you are using linux I recommend installing grub-configurator to simplify this and customize Grub.

+## Updating

+When you have brunch-mac fully installed, make sure you add [this PWA](https://zprolegend007.github.io/brunch-mac-pwa/) so you can update brunch-mac.

 After that you should have brunch-mac/chromeOS installed!
 Most people will not need to use brunch-mac settings as most configs for Macs are enabled by default.
 If you run into any issues or need any help feel free to make an issue!

 ## Check out the original [Brunch Framework](https://github.com/sebanc/brunch)